 Run for the Roses: Kentucky Derby Party

-This weekend the horses will run for the roses in the 2017 Kentucky Derby!
-It’s the perfect occasion to round up some friends for a day filled with big hats and bowties, mint juleps, and a little gambling.
-I teamed up with Meghan of Elva M Design Studio to bring you tons of ideas to host a gathering including free printables!
+The Kentucky Derby is the perfect occasion to round up some friends for a day filled with big hats and bowties, mint juleps, and a little gambling.
+I teamed up with Meghan of Elva M. Design Studio to bring you tons of ideas to host a gathering including free printables!

 A Bow Tie Dinner Affair